smy1/swlab/README.md

    - [merge-clips.py](https://github.com/smy1/swlab/blob/main/peekaboo/merge-clips.py) This script concatenates short videos which are stored in sub-folders of the camera folder.
 The sub-folders indicate the minute of the recording, e.g., a folder named "09" contains several three-second-long clips recorded at the 9th minute of the hour of experiment.

 ### 2. Syncing videos
-Once we have single, merged videos from each camera, we can sync and juxtapose these videos for every participant so that we see the recordings from different angles.
+Once we have single, merged videos from each camera, we can sync and juxtapose these videos so that we see the recordings from different angles for every participant.
    - [omi-sync-videos.py](https://github.com/smy1/swlab/blob/main/peekaboo/omi-sync-videos.py) This script downsizes the screen video to 25%, then overlay it on the baby video at the top left corner.
 This way, we can see the child's face clearly (to code where they are looking) as well as what is presented on the screen. (_Note_: _Omi_ stands for omission task)
    - [sbr-sync-3videos.py](https://github.com/smy1/swlab/blob/main/peekaboo/sbr-sync-3videos.py) This script displays one video on the left and two (downsized) videos on the right (one on top and the other at the bottom) so that we capture parents' shared reading practice from all angles. (_Note_: _SBR_ stands for shared book reading)
    - [sbr-sync-2videos.py](https://github.com/smy1/swlab/blob/main/peekaboo/sbr-sync-2videos.py) This script is a 2-video version of the _sbr-sync-3videos_ script (because sometimes the third camera failed to start recording).